Google Maps API 3 – Map settings

 Displays a map with physical features such as terrain and vegetation

-So for example, constructing a simple map with the maptype SATTELITE is done like this:
+So for example, constructing a simple map with the maptype SATELLITE is done like this:

 // Creating an object literal containing the properties we want to pass to the map